soler1212/dotfiles/sway/README.md

 # Steps
 First step: Install sway
-Second step: Copy the .dotfile inside the ~/.config/sway/ if doesn't exists create it manually
+Second step: Select the configuration folder to use Third step: Copy the .dotfile inside the ~/.config/sway/ if doesn't exists create it manually

 Install extra dependencies: